-Native Shrubs for Birds: American Beautyberry
+Native Shrubs for Birds: American Beautyberry Bush

-I never tire of recommending American beautyberry (Callicarpa americana) for southeastern native gardens—it’s the shrub that keeps on giving.
+I never tire of recommending American beautyberry bush (Callicarpa americana) for southeastern native gardens—it’s the shrub that keeps on giving.
 In the spring, this terrific native shrub has delicate pink flowers, which yield clusters of brilliant purple berries in the late summer and fall.

 Discover the best fall shrubs for your garden.

-Beautyberry flowers and the subsequent berries grow at the junction where leaves meet stem.
+American beautyberry bush flowers and the subsequent berries grow at the junction where leaves meet stem.
 The blooms are not particularly fragrant or showy, and don’t seem to be be a big nectar draw like some others, but they’re very pretty up close.
 The berries persist throughout the winter, even when the leaves are gone, providing food for birds and a source of color in the winter landscape.

-Facts About American Beautyberry
+Facts About American Beautyberry Bush

 - The berries are edible, although fairly bland.
 Some say beautyberry jelly is delicious, though I have never tried any.